decentralized-identity/faq/docs/spec.md

-An emerging category of DID-like things is AIDs, or **Autonomous Identifiers**, which do not depend on a verifiable data registry to be trustworthy, instead maintaining and deliverying their own "self-certifying" DID Document, and optionally an entire self-certifying *history* of that DID Document as well.
+An emerging category of DID-like things is AIDs, or **Autonomous Identifiers**, which do not depend on a verifiable data registry to be trustworthy, instead maintaining and deliverying their own "self-certifying" DID Document (or a DID-document-like object with similar contents).
+All AIDs are SCIDs, but not all SCIDs are AIDs: the property of "autonomy" means that it can be used alone and needs no outside corroboration or infrastructure to certify, which can entail more complex discovery mechanisms.

-These verbose, historical DID Documents can be conceived of as “microledgers,”as explained in this [DIF blog post](https://blog.identity.foundation/keri--for-every-did--a-microledger/) about the KERI Protocol.
+Optionally, these AIDs might also feature an entire self-certifying *history* of that DID Document as well) These verbose, historical DID Documents can be conceived of as “microledgers,”as explained in this [DIF blog post](https://blog.identity.foundation/keri--for-every-did--a-microledger/) about the KERI Protocol.
 There are also other AID-based systems on the horizon outside of DIF, and even a kind of SCID-AID hybrid in the form of the